Billy Bailey: Preparations

 As Delaware had not carried out a hanging in 50 years, state officials sought advice from corrections officials at Washington State Penitentiary in Walla Walla, Washington, where hangings had recently been performed.

-The wooden gallows were built on the grounds of the Delaware Correctional Center at Smyrna in 1986, where Bailey was imprisoned, prior to January 9, 1987, which was one of Bailey's execution dates prior to January 25, 1996.
+The wooden gallows were built on the grounds of the Delaware Correctional Center at Smyrna in 1986.
 The structure required renovation and strengthening before Bailey could be executed on it.
 The platform housing the trap door was 15 ft from the ground and accessed by 23 steps.

 Delaware used an execution protocol written by Fred Leuchter.
 Leuchter's protocol specified the use of 30 ft of 0.75 in diameter Manila hemp rope, boiled to take out stretch and any tendency to coil.
-The area of the rope sliding inside the knot was lubricated with melted paraffin wax, to allow it to slide freely.
+The length of the rope sliding inside the knot was lubricated with melted paraffin wax, to allow it to slide freely.
 A black hood was specified by the protocol, as was a sandbag to test the trap door and a "collapse board" to which a prisoner could be strapped if necessary.
+Prison officials initially contracted Leuchter to build the gallows itself, but cut ties with him after he testified in the defense of Holocaust denier Ernst Zündel.
+Leuchter's protocol was still used after it was deemed reliable, albeit prison officials also cross-referenced it with a U.S. Army manual on executions.

 The day before, Bailey was weighed at 220 lb, and the drop was determined to be around 5 ft.

 Bailey was moved from his prison cell to the execution trailer used for lethal injection prior to the execution.
 There, he spent his last 24 hours, sleeping, eating, watching television, talking with staff, and meeting with his fifty-three-year-old sister, Betty Odom, the prison chaplain, and his attorney.
 For his last meal, he requested a well-done steak, a baked potato with sour cream and butter, buttered rolls, peas, and vanilla ice cream.
+Asked if he had any last words, Bailey replied, "No, sir."

-His final appeals having failed, Bailey was executed on January 25, 1996.The gallows in Delaware were dismantled in 2003, because in that year, none of its death row inmates remained eligible to choose hanging over lethal injection.
+His final appeals having failed, Bailey was executed on January 25, 1996.
+The gallows in Delaware were dismantled in July 2003, because after that year, none of its death row inmates remained eligible to choose hanging over lethal injection.
+William H. Flamer, who was convicted of murdering his uncle and aunt in 1979, chose lethal injection and was executed on January 30, 1996.
+After James W. Riley, who had killed a man during a liquor robbery in 1982, refused to choose, the default method chosen for him was hanging.
+However, on May 19, 2003, Riley was resentenced to life in prison without parole after winning a retrial.